-If your child has behavior issues, you can partner with school staff to determine what assessments and interventions may be needed to change the behaviors.
+Does your child have behavior challenges?
+Partner with school staff to decide what assessments and Interventions may be needed to change the behaviors.

-Schools should have system of behavior supports and interventions in place to help students manage behavior.
-The tiers of support should include:
+Schools have a system of behavior support and intervention in place to help students manage behavior.
+This may include:

 - Whole school supports

 - Individualized supports

 Once your child has received whole school and classroom interventions, you and your child’s school may determine that individualized supports are needed.
 The team may consider the following interventions:

 Behavior Intervention Plan

 After the FBA, the IEP team may develop a Behavior Intervention Plan (BIP).
 The BIP is a plan to address problem behavior.
 It includes:

 - Positive behavioral interventions and strategies